Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Error Bounds for Equal and General Weights Error Bounds for Equal and General Weights

-\paragraph{Connection with \cite{yang2025estimating}.} For comparison, we first introduce the main results in \cite{yang2025estimating}, where we assume $r, r_k\asymp 1$ for simplicity.
-In particular, they consider exact homogeneous noise case where $\sigma_k=\sigma$ for all $k$, and establish the following bound for $\bop{\hat\U\hat\U^\top - \U\U^\top}$:
+\paragraph{Connection with \cite{yang2025estimating}.} For comparison, we first introduce the main results in \cite[Theorem 1]{yang2025estimating}.
+For simplicity and to facilitate a clearer comparison, we focus on the setting where $n \asymp d$ and $r, r_k \asymp 1$.
+In particular, they consider exact homogeneous noise case where $\sigma_k=\sigma$ for all $k$.
+Under this setting, the estimation error is a polynomial of $\varepsilon \asymp \sqrt{n}\snr^{-1}$.
+They establish the following bound for $\bop{\hat\U\hat\U^\top - \U\U^\top}$:

 Moreover, they established the minimax lower bound of order

 In contrast, \Cref{thm:equal-weight-deterministic} provides the following bound for $\bop{\hat\U\hat\U^\top - \U\U^\top}$ under the same assumption on SNR and $\theta$: